fikertt09/fikertt09/README.md

  Hi there 👋

-   ✨️ I’m interested in Machine Learning, Data Analysis, Web dev and UI/UX

-   🤝I’m looking to collaborate on anything that is interesting.

 <!---
 fikertt09/fikertt09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.